Atlanta Assault and Battery Lawyer

 Assault and Battery Attorney in Atlanta, GA

-Experienced Atlanta, GA Defense Lawyers Represent Clients Charged With Assault And Battery
+Experienced Atlanta, GA Criminal Defense Lawyers Represent Clients Charged With Assault And Battery.

 At The Law Office of Delisa Williams PC, we defend individuals in the Atlanta area and throughout Georgia accused of assault or battery.
 Our Atlanta Assault and Battery Lawyers are true advocates for your rights.